FulongLi/SpiritConnectTec.github.io/contact.md

     <h2>Work With Us</h2>
     <p class="lead">
-      If you'd like to discuss consciousness transfer services, schedule a consultation for Cabin SC1, learn about our 3D Projector, or explore entering Another World, send us an email and we'll get back to you promptly.
+      If you'd like to discuss consciousness transfer services, schedule a consultation for Cabin SC1, learn about our Consciousness Projector, or explore entering Another World, send us an email and we'll get back to you promptly.
     </p>
     <div style="margin-top: 2rem;">